FireDiscordBot/docs/README.md

 **Edit - 20:12 UTC, August 24th - These changes have since been deployed to the main bot.**

-If you have feedback you want to give, you can join the [Fire Discord](https://inv.wtf/fire) and leave it in the #fire-help channel or email it to [feedback@gaminggeek.dev](mailto:feedback@gaminggeek.dev) if you want to provide feedback privately
+If you have feedback you want to give, you can join the [Fire Discord](https://inv.wtf/fire) and leave it in the #fire-help channel or email it to [feedback@getfire.bot](mailto:feedback@getfire.bot) if you want to provide feedback privately

 ### Miscellaneous Stuff